Exxon Mobil's first-quarter profit misses estimates on lower oil, gas prices

 Maintenance and production curtailments in its Canadian oil production, as well as weak oil and natural gas prices, pushed profits down in its oil and gas unit by 10.3 percent, the company said.

-“Clearly this is a weak set of results,” RBC Capital Markets said in a client note, adding that given the company’s solid fourth-quarter performance it had seemed Exxon was turning a corner.
-“Clearly, the corner is further away than we expected and we expect this to lead to underperformance in the near term.”
+“Clearly, the corner is further away than we expected and we expect this to lead to underperformance in the near term,” RBC Capital Markets said in a client note.

-Exxon’s oil and gas production rose 2 percent overall to 4 million barrels per day, up from 3.9 million bpd in the same period the year prior.
-The company said its still-growing output in the Permian Basin, the largest U.S. shale basin, rose 140 percent over a year ago.
+Exxon’s oil and gas production rose 2 percent overall to 4 million barrels per day (bpd), up from 3.9 million bpd in the same period the year prior.

+The company’s growing output in the Permian Basin, the largest U.S. shale basin, was a bright spot, rising to 226,000 barrels of oil equivalent per day (boepd) in the first quarter.

+It said it remains on track to produce 1 million boepd by 2024.

+Rivals Chevron Corp and Occidental Petroleum Corp are battling to take over Anadarko Petroleum Corp.

+“I would be surprised if over time we did not pick up some more Permian acreage,” Williams said when an analyst asked about possible acquisitions, but added that Exxon “doesn’t need to.”

-The refining business lost $256 million in the first quarter, compared with a profit of $940 million in the same period last year.
+Exxon’s refining business lost $256 million in the first quarter, compared with a profit of $940 million in the same period last year.

 Its chemicals business earned $518 million, down 53 percent from profits of $1.1 billion during the same period last year, while its upstream business, which pumps oil and gas, had a profit of $2.9 billion, down 18 percent.

-Reporting by Jennifer Hiller in Houston; Editing by Chizu Nomiyama and Susan Thomas
+Reporting by Jennifer Hiller in Houston; Editing by Jonathan Oatis and Alistair Bell